SammyRobensParadise/github-contributions-counter/README.md

 ## A Quick Note 👀

-This was not designed in affiliation with Github, Getting contribution history is not part of their API as of the creation of this package.
-It essentially scrapes information from a Github profile.
-All within the browser!
+This is a simple REST API wrapper around GitHubs API/V4 contributions graphQL api.
+Prior to the implementation of the V4 api this package scraped contribution data from GitHub profiles.

 ## Getting Started

 ### Install

-Via NPM
+Via `npm`

 ```bash
 npm i github-contributions-counter
 ```

-Via Yarn
+Via `yarn`

 ```bash
 yarn add github-contributions-counter